Danny Rose (footballer, born 1993): Mansfield Town

 In May 2016 Rose signed for Nottinghamshire club Mansfield Town.
 He scored on his debut in a 3–2 win over Newport County on 6 August 2016.
 In June 2019 he was linked with a transfer away from Mansfield.

 Northampton Town

 On 2 October 2020, Rose joined League One side Northampton Town for an undisclosed fee, signing a two-year deal.

 Stevenage

 In May 2022 it was announced that he would sign for Stevenage on 1 July 2022.

 Grimsby Town

 Rose signed for Grimsby Town for an undisclosed fee ahead of the 2023–24 campaign.
 Following a successful first season with the club, Rose was named as the club's Player of the Year.

+Barrow

+On 19 January 2026, it was announced that Rose had left Grimsby to join fellow League Two outfit Barrow for an undisclosed fee.
+Rose went on to make 21 appearances for the club, scoring 4 goals, in a season which saw the side finish bottom, and be relegated to the National League.

+Exeter City

+On 1 September 2026, Rose agreed a deadline day transfer to return to League Two with Exeter City, signing a two-year deal with the club.